loaderImage

 It’s nothing but your regular term insurance plan.
 They are also called pure protection plans because their objective is to provide financial protection in the form of insurance money when you pass away during the policy duration.

-○ You are covered by your policy for a fixed duration of 10-40 years
+• You are covered by your policy for a fixed duration, for example, 10-40 years

 What if you get a term insurance policy but the life cover feels inadequate over time?
 Solution - Protection plans with changing cover!